 Nivani took a deep breath, then said, “Execute!”

 Two loud and thundering rifle shots rang out, knocking the pistols from the perp's hands.
 The pistols skittered along the floor, accompanied by yelps from the wounded men.
-A flash grenade went off, loud as a fireworks detonation, and this added to the men’s stunned state.
-The screen showed heavily armed police officers swarming the scene, taking each man to the floor, and directing the hostages away from the chaos.
+A flash grenade went off, loud as a fireworks detonation, adding to the men’s stunned state.
+The screen showed heavily armed police officers swarming the scene, taking each man to the floor and directing the hostages away from the chaos.

 “Boss,” one of the SWAT officers reported, we’ve got three perps down and subdued.
 We’ve got a broken leg, one with two fingers shot off and one with a sizeable hole in his palm.
 We’ll need Medics right away.”